cquiocho/wigol/README.md

 ### Software Requirements

-- Wigol would provide lyrics and overall information of the song including title, artist, album, genre.
-This application will generate numerous types of information in one place for easy access.
+- Wigol will provide song title, artist name and lyrics all in one place.

 - Wigol will not find products related to the song or album (merchandise, videos, etc.), results are strictly related to the music.

-**MVP**: Wigol will take in information from a search form and retrieve 20 related songs that will include lyrics, title, artist and copyright information.
-User will be able to save ‘favorite songs’ to a library that will have the option to update/delete song information.
+**MVP**: Wigol will take in information from a search form and retrieve a song that will include lyrics, title and artist information.
+User will be able to save ‘favorite songs’ to a library that will have the option to delete song information.

 **Stretch Goals: Generate a karaoke feature that will sync music and lyrics to scroll over a background of album art.**